 We first give some remarks about the main results.

-\begin{remark} Similar to Theorem \ref{th:main2reflective}, replacing 2-roots with root system $\mathcal{R}_L$ (see Proposition \ref{prop:reflectivetype}), we find that there are also exactly three types of reflective lattices containing $2U$.
+\begin{remark} Similar to Theorem \ref{th:main2reflective}, replacing 2-roots with root system $\mathfrak{R}_L$ (see Proposition \ref{prop:reflectivetype}), we find that there are also exactly three types of reflective lattices containing $2U$.
 But $\II_{2,26}$ is not the unique reflective lattice of type $(a)$.
-In fact, the lattice
+In fact,

 is also a reflective lattice of type (a).
-Besides, the reflective lattice of type (c) may have no a reflective modular form with positive norm Weyl vector, for example, the lattice $2U\oplus A_6^\vee(7)$ has a unique reflective modular form and this modular form has singular weight $3$ (see \cite{GW19}).
+Besides, the reflective lattice of type (c) may have no a reflective modular form with a positive-norm Weyl vector, for example, $2U\oplus A_6^\vee(7)$ has a unique reflective modular form and this modular form has singular weight $3$ (see \cite{GW19}).
 Thus, the case of reflective is different from the case of $2$-reflective.
-We remark that every lattice having a reflective modular form of singular weight is of type (c). \end{remark}
+We remark that every lattice having a reflective modular form of singular weight is of type (c) except $\II_{2,26}$. \end{remark}

 \begin{remark} Our Jacobi forms approach is also useful to study the genus of a certain lattice because one has different Jacobi forms for different lattices in some genus.
 From Theorem \ref{th:main2reflective} and its proof, we conclude \begin{enumerate} \item The genus of $2E_8\oplus A_1$ contains exactly $4$ lattices: itself, the unique nontrivial even overlattices of $D_{16}\oplus A_1$, $A_{17}$, and $D_{10}\oplus E_7$. \item For $L= 2E_8$, $5A_1\oplus D_4$, $A_1\oplus 2D_4$, $A_1\oplus D_8$, or $E_8\oplus 2A_1$, the genus of $L$ contains exactly $2$ lattices. \item Let $L$ take one of the rest $44$ lattices in the table of Theorem \ref{th:main2reflective}.
 The genus of $L$ contains only one lattice. \end{enumerate}